equinor/terraform-baseline/CONTRIBUTING.md

-## CONTRIBUTING
+# Contributing guidelines

-This repository is maintained by the Terraform Baseline team.
+All Terraform Baseline repositories are maintained by the Terraform Baseline team.

-### Steps

-1. Create a new branch.
+## Requesting changes

+Open an issue in [this repository](https://github.com/equinor/terraform-baseline/issues/new/choose).

+## Making changes

+1. Fork the relevant module repository.
 1. Commit your changes.
 1. Create a pull request.
-1. Request a review.
-1. Once approved, merge to branch `main`.